ivirshup/anndata-paper/paper.md

 AnnData is a structured representation of high dimensional datasets.
 It was designed to efficiently represent large datasets in a user friendly way, and one that builds on existing standards rather than inventing it's own.

 <!-- Why do this in python/ what's the difference from SingleCellExperiment. -->

 Since the last advance in high throughput molecular profiling (micro-array -> rna-seq), Python has emerged as an extremely popular language for data analysis and machine learning.
 While the analysis of bio-molecular data has previously been focussed on in the R language.

-Another big advantage is the on-disk represention, which even for pandas DataFrames is not yet resolved in a canonical way.
-For instance, there is none of the binary persisent formats are able to represent all entry types of AnnData.
-For instance, even such a key data type a categorical data types are not yet represented in the HDF5 format.
-Pickled dataframes are able, but they are non-persistent.

 An AnnData object captures a useful unit (the dataset) in the data analysis workflow.
 Providing a stable, and standard on disk format for this unit relieves the pain of working with many competing formats for each individual element.

 ### Figure: